zanreal-labs/legal/en/legal/trademark.md

 - Username of the reported account, service configuration, or deployment URL
 - Your company name
-- Your company's ZanReal Labs account name (if there is one)
+- Your company's ZanReal account name (if there is one)
 - Country of your trademark registration
 - Trademark registration number
 - A description of how the account may cause confusion with your mark